jruere/blog/content/amqp.md

 At-least-once, although theoretically impossible (the link may never be restored), works well in practice.
 It's important to handle duplicates or use idempotent messages.

 Exactly-once is theoretically impossible and practically unlikely.
-I don't understand how this is seriously advertized.
+I don't understand how this is seriously advertised.

 The way these guarantees are implemented is by receivers accepting messages when they have been processed and senders settling messages once they are aware that the receiver accepted.